Henrique018/Henrique018/README.md

 ## Hi there 👋

-- 🔭 I’m currently working on personal projects
+- 🔭 I’m building cool products with ReactJS and its ecossystem
 - 🌱 I’m currently learning about tests with Jest and Cypress
 - 👯 I’m looking to collaborate on frontend web development
-- 💬 Ask me about CSS and Javascript

 ### My current stack